How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 So, these can be some specific types of products that my business idea will generate if it passes the validation process.

-But, I will continue my research on Amazon.
-I want to search for different products that exist as Chia seed oil.
-In the search box on Amazon, I will write “Chia seed oil” in quotation marks to get the exact match with the words in quotes (see picture below).
+But I will continue my research on Amazon.
+I want to search for different products that contain Chia seed oil.
+In the Amazon search box, I will write “Chia seed oil” in quotation marks to get an exact match with the words in quotes (see picture below).

 We can see that there are many different products related to Chia seed oil.
 This result is proof that we have a market for our business idea.
 But let’s dig deeper to find more insights.